philip-schrodt/Monticello-heatmap/README.md

 The training cases were developed incrementally using an older corpus using a combination of initially seeding the cases into codeable/not codeable based on whether they had generated events, then, using the program `FJTYFilt_mark_discards.py`, manually classifying about 1000 cases into the various uncodeable categories (again, developed through a couple iterations), and finally "bootstrapping" additional training cases based on classifying unknown cases and then manually reviewing these (which is gets to be quite quick since most of the classifications are correct).

-The current programs are about half-way between research and operational, as the original codebase was from a pipeline in project that never quite made it to operational status.
-File names and directories are, for the most part, hard-coded in the program, but it would be relatively straightforward to replace this with command-line options (see, for example, those implemented in `FJTYFilt_evaluate.py`) so they could be used in a scripted pipeline
+The current programs are about half-way between research and operational, as the original codebase was from a pipeline for a project that never quite made it to operational status.
+File names and directories are, for the most part, hard-coded in the program, but it would be relatively straightforward to replace these with command-line options (see, for example, those implemented in `FJTYFilt_evaluate.py`) so they could be used in a scripted pipeline.
+Error-checking, for example for missing files, has also not been fully implemented.

 Filter modes